kylerush/oform/README.md

 field then you would have `password` as a property name in the object.
 The name of the property is the value of the `name` HTML attribute of the input.

-Each custom validation function is passed the value of the input.
+Each custom validation function is passed the HTML element of the input.
 The function switches the error classes on the DOM based on the return value.
 In the following example, if the `password` function return `false`, the `[name='password']` node and related fields will get the `errorShownClass` added and the `errorHiddenClass` removed and vice-versa